fowlay/gerke-decoder/README.md

 ### Phase plot

 The relative phase angle of the signal may be plotted with the -Q option.
-If the decoder frequency is set correctly the phase angle should wander only slowly.
-This plot will also reveal frequency drift of the transmitter and receiver, in case a CW radio transmission was recorded.
+If the decoder frequency is set correctly, the phase angle should wander only slowly.

 ### Offset and length